Dates: 9/25 - 30, 2017

-(includes all lodging, all meals, park entrance fees, leaders, van shuttles between Fresno and Yosemite, trail maps & narratives)
+Includes all lodging, all meals, park entrance fees, leaders, van shuttles between Fresno and Yosemite, trail maps and narratives.

 One of the founding members of the Sierra Club and its first president, Muir led the battle to save Hetch Hetchy from 1909 until Congress ultimately approved the project in 1913.
 One year later, on Christmas Eve, 1914, John Muir died.
 The official cause of death was listed as pneumonia, but most believed that this fierce warrior died of a broken heart.
 The O’Shaughnessy Dam was completed in 1923, and the impounded waters of the Tuolumne buried one of our nation’s natural and spiritual treasures.

-Glacier Point-to-Happy Isle Trail, considered to be among the park’s most scenic hikes, is our plan for Day 6.
-We’ll begin our hike from Glacier Point along the dramatic Panorama Trail with its countless breathtaking views of the massive domes ---Half Dome, Liberty Cap and clouds Rest--- for which Yosemite is famous.
+Glacier Point-to-Happy Isle Trail, considered to be among the park’s most scenic hikes, is our plan for Day 5.
+We’ll begin our hike from Glacier Point along the dramatic Panorama Trail with its countless breathtaking views of the massive domes - Half Dome, Liberty Cap and Clouds Rest - for which Yosemite is famous.
 Early on, we’ll also capture outstanding views of Nevada and Vernal Falls, cross Illilouette Falls and then climb to Panorama Point and its awesome view of Yosemite Falls in the distance.
 We’ll next descend to the Merced River to the very brink of Nevada Fall.
 The Mist Trail, as it descends along the face of Vernal Fall, is our route to the Yosemite Valley floor at Happy Isles.
 We’ll spend our final night in the heart of the valley at the Yosemite Lodge, and we’ll arrive early enough to turn everyone loose to explore Yosemite Village.

 |Day 1||Group assembles at Yosemite National Park (van shuttle from Fresno)

 May Lake Hike